 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-Tham Pla is a river cave, famous for the fish living in the water called Pla Mung or Pla Khang.
-They are of the same family as carps, named Soro Brook Carp (Pla Mung).
+ถ้ำปลา (Tham Pla, Fish Cave) is a river cave, famous for the fish living in the water called Pla Mung or Pla Khang.
+They are of the same family as carps, named Soro Brook Carp (Pla Mung, Neolissochilus soroides).
+Also called antimony fish, it is a freshwater fish of Thailand, Malaysia and Indonesia.
 The fish are believed to belong to the gods, so they are not caught by the locals.
 They become up to one meter long.
 Visitors can feed the fish from wooden platforms, if they buy the fruit and vegetable bags at the entrance.
-A 450m long path leads from the park entrance, across a suspension bridge, and then to the cave.
+A 450 m long path leads from the park entrance, across a suspension bridge, and then to the cave.